 Some people don’t understand why it falls under SEO specialists’ responsibility since technical SEO skills are required.
-As a marketer, I can clarify this point for you.
+I can clarify this point for you.

-Imagine, you open one website, but you have to wait a lot for all pages and content to load.
+Imagine, you open a website, but you have to wait for all pages and content to load.
 As a user, you don’t want to wait.
 And you should not!

 There are millions of other websites which can satisfy your needs.

-So, you close that website and navigate to another one, which is fast, looks good, and answers your questions.
+So, you close that website and navigate to another one that is fast, looks good, and answers your questions.
 You seem to be happy, and so does Google!

 Google has a robust algorithm called RankBrain that analyzes user behavior, and rewards websites with good usability and fast loading speed.
 On the other hand, it downgrades unoptimized websites with poor mobile user experience.